gabrielrf96/media-optimizer/README.md

 # Bug reporting and contact
-If you experience any kind of trouble while using this tool, please feel free to contact me to report any bugs or problems.
+If you experience any kind of trouble while using this tool, please feel free to report any bugs or problems by [opening an **issue**](https://github.com/gabrielrf96/media-optimizer/issues).

-You can contact me by:

-- Opening an <a href="https://github.com/gabrielrf96/media-optimizer/issues">**issue on GitHub**</a>
-- Sending me an e-mail at <a href="mailto:contact@gabrielrf.dev">**contact@gabrielrf.dev**</a>

 <br/>
 <br/>